Archive How to Make Virtual Reality Safe for Kids?

 Virtual Reality in Education

-Education is a broad term yet it seems virtual reality is popping up everywhere and anywhere related even remotely to education.
-Those who want to become pilots and surgeons can practice in a safe environment using VR which wasn’t previously possible.
+Education is a broad term.
+Yet, it seems virtual reality is popping up everywhere and anywhere related even remotely to education.
+Those who want to become pilots and surgeons can practice in a safe virtual environment using VR ,which wasn’t previously possible.
 VR is also used for education in the military, mining industry, and other fields where the scenarios can easily become life-or-death ones.

 But not all VR education is so specific.
 Today, many museums use VR to give you a tour of their collection without visiting the real place.
 The Louvre’s Mona Lisa VR experience for example has attracted many art lovers.